P.S ‘loco’ means crazy in Spanish.

 All aboard the uni bandwagon.

-PocoLogo occasionally does specials depending on what’s in stock or in season.
+PocoLogo occasionally does specials depending on what’s in stock or the season.
 Having found decent uni, they made uni pasta inspired by the recipes of the manager’s Japanese chef friends.

 The sauce is of course rich with seafood flavour and coloured a murky orange by the uni.
 The pasta managed to be incredibly aromatic because the chefs used vongole broth as a base.